kurovskyiii/rn-yookassa/README.md

 </resources>
 ```

-6. Add this in AndroidManifest.xml for card scanning work
+6. Add this in AndroidManifest.xml for card scanning work:

 ```xml
 <manifest ...>